open-telemetry/community/tech-committee-charter.md

 ## Elections

 Leadership roles in OpenTelemetry project will be peer elected representatives of the community.

+### Election of TC Members

+New TC members can be nominated by any Member in Standing as defined in the [OpenTelemetry Governance Charter](https://github.com/open-telemetry/community/blob/master/governance-charter.md#members-of-standing), and must be sponsored by one of the existing TC members to bring it to a vote.
+A candidate can be elected to the TC by the super-majority vote (greater than two thirds) of the existing TC members.
+The voting by the TC members is anonymous.
+A multiple-candidate method, such as [Condorcet](http://en.wikipedia.org/wiki/Condorcet_method) or [Single Transferable Vote](http://en.wikipedia.org/wiki/Single_transferable_vote), may be used to conduct the vote, by phrasing the selections as:

+* Vote for Nominee X
+* Vote against Nominee X

+The voting should remain open for a minimum of 5 business days.

+### Election of TC Chair

+The TC will elect from amongst voting TC members a TC Chairperson to work on building an agenda for TC meetings.
+The TC shall hold annual elections to select a TC Chairperson; there are no limits on the number of terms a TC Chairperson may serve.

 For election of persons (such as the TC Chairperson) by a vote of the TC voting members, a multiple-candidate method should be used, such as:

 * [Condorcet](http://en.wikipedia.org/wiki/Condorcet_method) or